BrianNderu/Bolt-Analysis/README.md

 ## Model Performance

-The lInear regression model had an rmse of 0.0125
+The linear regression model had an rmse of 0.0125

+Find the Analysis Notebook in the Repo HERE